dev-warner/tweety-bot/README.md

 ## Example usage

- Fill in details with your values details below are examples
+ Fill in .env with your tokens below is an example

 ```
  https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html